matthewb66/import_yocto_build_manifest/README.md

        <component_name>;<replacement_string>
        <skip_string>;SKIP

-The first line would replace <component_name> from the build manifest file with <replacement_string> for matching in the KB.
+The first line would replace <component_name> from the build manifest file with <replacement_string> for component matching in the KB.
+The second line will skip any components starting with <skip_string>.

-An example replacement file for a sample Yocto build manifest is included in this package.
+An example replacement file (replace.txt) for a sample Yocto build manifest is included in this package.

 # KB LOOKUP FILE